zd333/nest_talk/README.md

 ---

-# When frontender picks tech stack for API
+# :circus_tent: When frontender picks tech stack for API

-Do I go serverless?
+:no_pedestrians: Do I go serverless?

-Do I use one of those ugly alien (non-JS) languages/frameworks?
+:toilet: Do I use one of those ugly alien (non-JS) languages/frameworks?

-I want to have JS everywhere!
+:tada: I want to have JS everywhere!

 ---

-# Choose among over 9000 Node.js frameworks
+# :8ball: Choose among over 9000 Node.js frameworks

 [Express](https://expressjs.com/)